arsyhiy/dotfiles/README.md

 ## future ideas
 -- adding fzf
--- add for hyprlock the check what language layout you use
+-- add for hyprlock the check what language layout you use -- upate allot of very nessecery apps and so
 ## Rules for this repository

 NOTE: rules are written for only enhancement and controlling my self from committing "legacy code"

+sudo pacman -S wine